richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 }
 {% endhighlight %}

-To add the map component to the page you simply create the commands and pass them in as props:
+To add the map component to a page you simply create the commands and pass them in as props:

 {% highlight js %}